New malaria vaccine results raise hopes of mass rollout

 They were split into three groups, two receiving different doses of the Matrix-M adjuvant, a vaccine ingredient patented by Novavax also used in the US biotech firm’s Covid jab.
 The third control group received a rabies vaccine.

-Ahead of the 2020 rainy season ― when malaria cases surge ― 409 children returned to get a booster shot.
+Ahead of the 2020 rainy season v when malaria cases surge ― 409 children returned to get a booster shot.

-For the group that received the higher dose of adjuvant, the booster rose the protection level to 80 percent, according to the results of a phase 2b trial published in The Lancet Infectious Diseases journal today.
+For the group that received the higher dose of adjuvant, the booster rose the protection level to 80 percent, according to the results of a phase 2b trial published in The Lancet Infectious Diseases journal on Thursday.
 The lower dose had 70 per cent efficacy.

 And crucially, the booster returned antibody levels to a similar level seen after the first round of doses, the study said.